gryphonshafer/Quizzing-Rule-Book/rule_book/01_material_and_questions.md

 : 2 or 3 consecutive words appearing in only 1 verse in the material

 **1st 5 Words of the Question**
-: The 1st 5 words of the question text that are from the material and the interrogative word
+: The 1st 5 words of the question text, which may include an interrogative word as the 1st word

 ## Material Rotation Schedule